14 Things All Southern Women Know To Be True

 6. The bigger your hair the closer you are to God.

-A little (or a lot) of volume never hurt anyone.
+A little (or a lot) of volume never hurt anyone, southern women know this!
 No recorded injuries anyways.

 7. There’s only one kind of tea…sweet.

 Nothing makes a southern gal as ill as hornet quite like ordering a tea at a restaurant above the Mason Dixon Line, only to be brought a putrid liquid that bitch slaps your taste buds.
 It’s a crime, folks.
 So get out of here with that peach tea and green tea nonsense.
 Tea was meant to have sugar in it!

 8. The seasons of the year are a necessity.

 Not only for our sanity but also for our wardrobes.
 Southern gals love buying boots and scarves just as much as they love to buy sundresses.
 Also, you can bet your sweet ass that as soon as the weather in any season gets too harsh, southern ladies will take to social media to raise Cain about their hatred for the 100-degree heat, pollen takeover or the three inches of snow keeping them from leaving their house, and begin counting down the days until the next season arrives.
 It’s just what we do, okay?!